ribtoks/listing/README.md

 Everything else (confirmation, unsubscribe) will be handled in the emails or automatically.

 The only thing left to do is to send periodic emails to your subscription list.

+## How to avoid vendor lock

+*Listing* is heavily dependent on AWS, but the size of DynamoDB table even with 100k subscribers is so small, you can safely export it to json using `/subscribers` endpoint and restore to any other cloud.

+*Listing* uses serverless framework so migration to a different cloud will be less painful than from barebones AWS SAM templates.

 ## Deployment